Yoshiaki Kyogoku: the animation wizard who turns landscapes into visual therapy

 The art of stillness: static frames that look like animated postcards 🌿

-Kyogoku employs an animation technique that defies the current norm of constant movement.
+Kyogoku employs an animation technique that challenges the current norm of constant movement.
 In Laid-Back Camp (Yuru Camp), wide shots of mountains and lakes remain fixed for several seconds, mimicking the experience of gazing at a photograph.
-This not only saves production resources but forces the viewer to pause and breathe.
+This not only saves production resources but also forces the viewer to pause and breathe.
 The soft lighting and detailed textures of the ground or foliage are achieved through precise use of color layers and shadows, avoiding excessive digital filters.

 When animating a campsite is more relaxing than going to a therapist 🏕️

 The curious thing is that Kyogoku managed to make watching characters set up a tent or cook instant noodles more exciting than any mecha battle.
-And yes, his series Yatagarasu also has its charm, but let's be honest: we all remember the sound of the wind through the pines of Yuru Camp better than the political plot of the crows.
-In the end, the director has shown us that to heal the soul, sometimes you just need a good shot of a lake at sunset.
+And yes, his series Yatagarasu also has its charm, but let's be honest: we all remember the sound of the wind through the pines in Yuru Camp better than the political plot of the crows.
+In the end, the director has shown us that to heal the soul, sometimes you just need a good frame of a lake at sunset.